 After I bought my first Instant Pot a couple of years ago, one of the first things I attempted to make were hard-boiled eggs.
-I was thrilled with how fail-proof and reliable this method for cooking eggs was and knew I’d never go back to cooking hard boiled eggs on the stovetop again.
+I was thrilled with how fail-proof and reliable this method for cooking eggs was and knew I’d never go back to cooking them on the stovetop again.

 Hard-Boiled Eggs 5-5-5 Method

-To cook perfect hard-boiled eggs in the Instant Pot (and even easier to peel eggs!) every single time, use this simple 5-5-5 formula:
+To cook perfect hard-boiled eggs in the Instant Pot every single time, use this simple 5-5-5 method:

 - First, cook eggs for 5 minutes (on low pressure, preferably)